facebook/fbthrift/README.md

 Thrift is a serialization and RPC framework for service communication.
 Thrift enables these features in all major languages, and there is strong support for C++, Python, Hack, and Java.
 Most services at Facebook are written using Thrift for RPC, and some storage systems use Thrift for serializing records on disk.

 Facebook Thrift is not a distribution of [Apache Thrift](https://thrift.apache.org/).
 This is an evolved internal branch of Thrift that Facebook re-released to open source community in February 2014.
+Facebook Thrift was originally released closely tracking Apache Thrift but is now evolving in new directions.
+In particular, the compiler was rewritten from scratch and the new implementation features a fully asynchronous Thrift server.
+Read more about these improvements in the [ThriftServer documentation](https://github.com/facebook/fbthrift/blob/master/thrift/doc/Cpp2.md).

-Although not all Apache Thrift changes are reflected in fbthrift, we track the upstream closely and hope to work with the maintainers to incorporate this work.
-Read more about what lead to this duality in the Facebook Code [blog post](https://code.facebook.com/posts/1468950976659943/under-the-hood-building-and-open-sourcing-fbthrift/)
+You can also learn more about this project in the original Facebook Code [blog post](https://code.facebook.com/posts/1468950976659943/under-the-hood-building-and-open-sourcing-fbthrift/)

 Table of Contents (ToC):
 =========================